jenkinsci/envinject-plugin/README.md

 ## Changelog

 See [GitHub Releases](https://github.com/jenkinsci/envinject-plugin/releases) for recent releases.
-Changelogs for older releases are available on the [plugin's Wiki page](https://wiki.jenkins.io/display/JENKINS/EnvInject+Plugin#EnvInjectPlugin-Changelog).
+Changelogs for EnvInject 2.1.6 and older releases are available on the [Old Changelog](./docs/CHANGELOG_OLD.md) page.